jonnonz1/nz-statute-book/acts/public/2007/court-martial-act-2007.md

     (iii) assault with intent to commit sexual violation:
     (iv) an offence against section 129A of the Crimes Act 1961 (sexual conduct with consent induced by certain threats):
     (v) an offence against section 142A of the Crimes Act 1961 (compelling indecent act with an animal):
-  (b) section 75 of that Act, where the offence is one of aiding, abetting, inciting, counselling, procuring, or conspiring with any person to commit any offence referred to in paragraph (a)(i) to (v).
+  (b) section 75 of that Act, where the offence is one of aiding, abetting, inciting, counselling, procuring, or conspiring with any person to commit any offence referred to in paragraph (a)﻿(i) to (v).

 ### 42 Special provisions in cases involving sexual violation
 (1) While the complainant in a case involving sexual violation is giving oral evidence (whether in chief or under cross-examination or on re-examination), no person may be present except the following: